Recoskie/JDasm/docs/Machine.md

 <br />

-This is why detection software must be updated constantly, as it is not hard to make stuff pass through the scanner undetected.
+This is why detection software must be updated constantly, as it is not that hard to make stuff pass through the scanner undetected.

 <h1>Moving on to code.</h1>